Senior Drivers in North Carolina

-North Carolina drivers who are 70 years of age or older at the time their current driver license expires are generally required to renew their license in person at a local DMV office.
-Licenses issued to drivers ages 54 and older are valid for five years.
 In addition to taking a vision test (see below), you may in certain situations be asked to take a written knowledge test as well.
 In preparation for this, you can review the North Carolina Drivers Handbook and take practice tests before going for your license renewal.

 THE VISION TEST

 Most senior drivers in North Carolina who renew their license in person will be asked to undergo a basic vision test to ensure they are able to safely operate a motor vehicle.
 If you wear eyeglasses, be sure to bring them with you to the DMV.
 In addition, if you haven't had your vision checked recently, or if you believe your eyesight has worsened, we recommend that you make an appointment with your vision specialist before visiting the DMV.

 The North Carolina DMV's vision standard is 20/40, and if you do not meet the standard, you will be asked to contact a vision specialist and return with the report and prescribed glasses, if applicable.

 When you return to the DMV for another vision test, your doctor's report will be reviewed.
 If you pass the subsequent DMV vision test, your driver license renewal will be granted (with a corrective lens restriction, if necessary).